concept sign welcome to rejection stay strong

 Rejection Sensitive Dysphoric Disorder (RSDD) is a relatively recently identified mental health condition.
 In fact, there are still many gaps in our understanding of what causes it and how to treat it effectively.
 But we do know that it happens to some degree in every human being, regardless of gender, race, ethnicity, religion, sexual orientation, age, physical disability, socioeconomic status, or educational background.

-The term “rejection sensitive dysphoria” refers to the combination of intense feelings of rejection and criticism, along with the associated distress and impairment caused by those feelings.
-People with RSD experience strong negative emotions such as anger, sadness, anxiety, shame, fear, hopelessness, and loneliness when they perceive themselves to have been negatively evaluated by someone they care about.
+People with RSD experience strong negative emotions such as anger, sadness, anxiety, shame, fear, hopelessness, and loneliness when actual rejection occurs by someone they care about, such as in romantic relationships.
 These emotions cause them to feel physically ill, depressed, anxious, angry, guilty, ashamed, worthless, and afraid.

 In addition to these emotionally painful reactions, people with RSD often suffer from cognitive distortions that make it difficult for them to see things objectively.
 This makes it hard for them to understand why they’re feeling as they do, and even harder to accept the feedback they receive.